dalibo/pitrery/INSTALL.md

 not located inside `PGDATA`.

 Notes:
-* Here we have left the default configuration for `archive_xlog` to store the WAL files in `archived_xlog`.
+* Here we have left the default configuration for `archive_wal` to store the WAL files in `archived_wal`.
 This keep them close to the base backups.
 * When using the `rsync` storage method, tarballs are replaced with directories with the same base name.